pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-with-app-scanning.hbs.md

 ### <a id="scan-2.0-and-trivy"></a> Create a Supply Chain with SCST - Scan 2.0 and Trivy Supply Chain Component

-Create a Supply Chain with SCST - Scan 2.0 and installed [Trivy Supply Chain Component](./setup-supply-chain-component.hbs.md#install-trivy-sc) using Tanzu Supply Chain CLI plug-in:
+Create a Supply Chain with SCST - Scan 2.0 and [Trivy Supply Chain Component](./setup-supply-chain-component.hbs.md#install-trivy-sc) using the Tanzu Supply Chain CLI plug-in:

   Initialize Tanzu Supply Chain: